alleyinteractive/simplechart/app/pages/help/breakpoints.md

 ## Using Breakpoints

 Simplechart is designed to draw charts with a fixed height and variable width.
 Sometimes, this requires special handling for different screen sizes, e.g. desktop vs. mobile.
-The **Breakpoints** feature allows you specify the chart's height depending on the available width of the screen or page design.
+The **Breakpoints** feature allows you to specify the chart's height depending on the available width of the screen or page design.

 The default breakpoint sets a height of 400 pixels at all screen widths.
 At that height, a chart might look like this on a desktop monitor: